 For research letter: Prepare the manuscript exactly as described under Research Paper category without any subheadings.

 (E).
 Case Reports: Clinical cases with unusual presentation of a disease as well as unreported adverse drug reaction cases can be submitted under this category.
 The authors must be able to provide a statement that the patient described in the case report has given their informed consent for the case report to be published.
-The case reports should include unstructured abstract, key words, introduction, case report and brief discussion with references.
+The case reports should include unstructured abstract, key words, introduction, case report,brief discussion and conclusion with references.

 (F).
 Letter to the Editor/Correspondence: Comments on previously published articles in the International Journal of Ayurveda and Pharma Research or are relevant brief reports of preliminary data that can be published if they provide new insights.
 Letters must have a title.